ahsanimran-academic/NLP_resume_calssifier/README.md

 ### Step 4: Download the model
 You must download the pre-trained model from the below link and move the model to the current directory.
 [Download Model](https://drive.google.com/file/d/1Yoa7w1RndA4CFOut2bMrPkHOtTkUvJpW/view?usp=sharing)
+Keep the same name of the model otherwise you may change the name or directory in the script.py file.

 ### Step 5: Run the Project
 Now you need to have a directory.
 The directory should contain some PDF resumes.
 The code will automatically create folders according to their category and place them there.
 This code will also create a 'categorized_resumes.csv' file in the same directory.